 A chapa is a flat piece of cast iron set over a fire.
 Alternatively, you can use a cast-iron skillet or griddle placed over a barbecue grate, which is in turn placed over a wood, charcoal, or gas fire.

-Burnt Carrots with Goat Cheese, Parsley, Arugula, and Crispy Garlic Chips Recipe
+Burnt Carrots, Goat Cheese, and Garlic Chips Recipe

 - For the garlic chips

 - 4 garlic cloves, as large as possible, peeled

 - 1/2 cup plus 1 to 2 tablespoons extra virgin olive oil

 - Coarse salt and freshly ground black pepper

 - 8 medium carrots (about 1 1/4 pounds), peeled

 - 1 small bunch flat-leaf parsley, leaves only